Multex/rugivid/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Reporta un problema con Rugivid
+about: Report an issue with Amia
-title: "[Bug] Descripción breve"
+title: "[Bug] Brief description"
 labels: bug
 assignees: ''
 ---

-Descripción del bug
+Bug Description

-Qué sucede y qué esperabas que sucediera.
+What happens and what you expected to happen.

-Pasos para reproducir
+Steps to Reproduce

 1. ...
 2. ...
 3. ...

-Entorno
+Environment

-- SO: (Debian/Arch/macOS/Windows/WSL)
+- OS: (Debian/Arch/macOS/Windows/WSL)
 - Node: (v20.x)
-- Navegador: (si aplica)
+- Browser: (if applicable)
-- ¿Docker?: (sí/no) versión
+- Docker?: (yes/no) version

-Logs relevantes
+Relevant Logs

-Adjunta logs recortados, tokens/URLs ficticias.
+Attach trimmed logs, use dummy tokens/URLs.

-Notas adicionales
+Additional Notes

-Cualquier contexto adicional.
+Any additional context.